Detecting and Eliminating Quantum Noise of Quantum Measurements: Quantum noise detection

-As mentioned, quantum noise witnesses have a clear geometrical meaning.
-Since the expectation value of an observable depends linearly on the operator, the set of POVM elements is cut into two parts by the expectation value $\tr[W_\psi\Pi]$.
-In part with $\tr[W_\psi\Pi]=0$ lies the set of all classical POVM elements and some quantum POVM elements that can not be detected by $W_\psi$, while the other part $\tr[W_\psi\Pi]\neq0$ lies the set of quantum POVM elements detected by $W_\psi$.
+Since the expectation value of an observable depends linearly on the operator, the set of POVM elements is cut into two parts by the expectation value $\tr[W_\psi E]$.
+In part with $\tr[W_\psi E]=0$ lies the set of all classical POVM elements and some quantum POVM elements that can not be detected by $W_\psi$, while the other part $\tr[W_\psi E]\neq0$ lies the set of quantum POVM elements detected by $W_\psi$.
 From this geometrical interpretation, it follows that all quantum POVMs can be detected by quantum noise witnesses of the form $W_\psi$~\eqref{eq:psi-induced-witness-2}.
 The proof is given in Appendix~\ref{appx:completeness}.

-\begin{proposition}[Completeness] For arbitrary quantum POVM element $\Pi^q$, there exists a probe state $\psi$ for which the $\psi$-induced quantum noise witness $W_\psi$~\eqref{eq:psi-induced-witness-2} detects $\Pi^q$. \end{proposition}
+\begin{proposition}[Completeness] For arbitrary quantum POVM element $ E^q$, there exists a probe state $\psi$ for which the $\psi$-induced quantum noise witness $W_\psi$~\eqref{eq:psi-induced-witness-2} detects $ E^q$. \end{proposition}

 Furthermore, as evident from Eq.~\eqref{eq:difference}, the $\psi$-induced quantum noise witness $W_\psi$ can not only detect but also quantitatively measure the quantum noise of the noisy measurements to some degree.
 Inspired by this observation, we propose the following quantum noise measure.